 - creating detailed reports and exporting them for forensic investigation

 All these capabilities are essential for keeping an eye on your most important assets.
-But they’re also important for meeting PCI DSS, SOX, HIPAA, and other requirements for privileged user monitoring.
-Additionally, Ekran System offers a wide selection of PAM features and third-party monitoring functionality.
+But they’re also important for SOX, HIPAA, PCI compliance solutions, and other requirements for privileged user monitoring.
+Additionally, Ekran System offers a wide selection of PAM features and third-party vendor monitoring functionality.

 Privileged users play an essential part in an organization’s lifecycle.
 People assigned elevated access rights work with sensitive data, critical systems, and valuable assets.
 Therefore, they should be monitored thoroughly.